Grow financial sustainability with a fee-for-service model in your nonprofit

 2. Know the rules

-Make sure you're aware of and following all regulatory and professional standards, whether it's for selling prepared food or offering college classes.
+Make sure you're aware of and following all regulatory and professional standards, whether you are selling prepared food or offering training classes.
+Again, do your homework!

 3. Develop a sustainable fee structure

 Fee-for-service nonprofits typically use one or more of the following types of fees: